hughbarney/femto/docs/flisp.md

 #### Error handling

 Whenever fLisp encounters an error an exception is thrown.
-Exceptions have a non-zero result code and a human readable error message. fLisp does not implement stack backtracking.
+Exceptions have an error type symbol and a human readable error message. fLisp does not implement stack backtracking.
 Exceptions are either caught on the top level of an evaluation or by a `catch` statement.

 In the `flisp` interpreter the error message is formated as `error: «message»` if the error object is `nil` otherwise as